 While know-it-all elitists frequently dismiss bow stabilizers as an unnecessary tool used only by amateurs, the best compound bow stabilizer silences your bow by eliminating excess vibration.
 And any bowman who’s ever hunted in the field knows that old cliches are sometimes true.
 On a hunt, silence is golden.

-We at Bow Addicted want you to find a stabilizer that works for you, so we’ve reviewed some of the top products available and put together a buyers guide explaining what you need to know before you make a purchase.
+At Bow Addicted, we want you to find the right stabilizer for you, so we reviewed some of the top products and put together a buyer’s guide explaining what you need to know before buying.

 If you’re on the market for a high-quality bow stabilizer, but you’re pressed for time, look no further than the Bee Stinger Sport Hunter Xtreme Stabilizer